 - Identifying and treating serious psychological issues

-No matter what your child’s age or current difficulty, one of the skilled Thriveworks Westborough therapists will be able to create a plan of action and method of therapy to help in this situation.
+No matter what your child’s age or current difficulty, one of the skilled Thriveworks Westborough therapists in Worcester will be able to create a plan of action and method of therapy to help in this situation.
 Your child is unique and special.
 No one in the world is the same as your son or daughter.
 Of course, you know this as the parent, and a skilled therapist will respect this and will treat no two clients the same.
 A blend of methods and techniques will be utilized for your child’s unique situation.

-Why Choose Thriveworks Westborough Counseling?
+Why Choose Thriveworks Westborough Counseling in Worcester County?

 You may have been dealing with your child’s issues for quite some time.
 You feel isolated and alone.
 You cannot talk to your friends or your family about your child’s situation.
 You may feel embarrassed or ashamed of your family’s problem.
 You do not have to deal with this issue alone any longer.
 We have skilled therapists that will not be shocked by whatever you bring to our office.

-Thriveworks counselors are leaders in their field.
+Thriveworks counselors and psychologists are leaders in their field.
 We look for those with the best talent and experience and are very selective in choosing our therapists.
 Thriveworks counselors have been featured in leading publications, such as the Chicago Tribune, Prevention, Psychiatric Times, Atlanta Journal Constitution, and the Journal of Mental Health Counseling.
 We are ready to put our expertise to work for your child.

 At Thriveworks, appointments are available within 24 hours in most cases.
 We pride ourselves on not operating with a wait list.
 We respect that it may have taken you a long time to come to the decision to seek professional help for your child.
 We are available when you make this decision.
 We are simply a call or a message away.